FILM A100H: History and Appreciation of the Cinema Honors

 Eligible Disciplines

-Film studies: Masters degree in film, drama/theater arts, or mass communication OR bachelors degree in any of the above AND masters degree in media studies, English, or communication OR the equivalent.
-Masters degree required.
+Film studies: Master's degree in film, drama/theater arts, or mass communication OR bachelor's degree in any of the above AND master's degree in media studies, English, or communication OR the equivalent.
+Master's degree required.

 Textbooks Resources

 1. Required Dixon, Wheeler Winston Foster, Gwendolyn Audrey.
 Title A Short History of Film, thrid ed.
-Rutgers University Press, 2018
+Rutgers University Press, 2018 Rationale: This is the most recent OER version of the text.

 Other Resources